-Many schools allow score choice - where you are able to choose which SAT, Subject Tests, and ACT scores to report.
+Many schools allow score choice, where you are able to choose which SAT and ACT scores to report.
 This enables you to have a certain degree of agency as to which scores colleges see.
 A lot of schools which accept score choice recommend that you send all scores.
-Some colleges have a superscore policy - which allows you to pick each of your top sub scores and combine into one superscore if you have taken a standardized test multiple times.
+Some colleges have a superscore policy, which allows you to pick each of your top sub scores and combine into one superscore if you have taken a standardized test multiple times.
 Instead of superscoring across test dates, some schools will just look at your highest score from a single sitting.
 Then, there are colleges which do not require standardized test scores.

-The table below shows some schools which allow score choice, which schools require all scores, and which schools do not require standardized test scores.
+The table below shows some schools which schools require all scores and which schools are test optional.
 The asterisk indicates schools which allow score choice, but prefer that you submit all of your scores.